rafaelma/pgbackman/docs/manual.rst

 execution.

-In the meantime, PgBackMan takes care of all this and it delivers all the information needed to run a 100% restore of a database when we define a backup in the system.
+In the meantime, PgBackMan takes care of all this and it delivers all the information needed to run a 100% restoration of a database when we define a backup in the system.